CarmenCruces/monoLoco/README.md

 # 🐵🌴 Mono Loco Wheel of Doom 🌴🐵

-*IMPORTANT* ---Please find our lastest and most updated code version in javascript branch---
+⚠*IMPORTANT* ---Please find our lastest and most updated code version in javascript branch---⚠

 Our project is a Weel of doom that we have to design and layout.
 The theme chosen by us is about some tourists who arrive on an island and there is a psychopathic monkey who does not like visitors.